ardatan/graphql-tools/website/docs/schema-stitching.md

 }
 ```

 When using schema transforms, `onTypeConflict` is often unnecessary, since transforms can be used to prevent conflicts before merging schemas.
-However, if you're not using schema transforms, `onTypeConflict` can be a quick way to make `mergeSchemas` produce more desirable results.
+However, if you're not using schema transforms, `onTypeConflict` can be a quick way to make `stitchSchemas` produce more desirable results.

 #### inheritResolversFromInterfaces